sagar143s/QuickFynd--ecommerce/PRODUCT_VARIANTS_GUIDE.md

 1. **Use high-quality images** - Each color should have its own clear product image
 2. **Consistent naming** - Use standard color names (Black, White, Blue, not "Dark Night")
 3. **Set realistic stock** - Update stock levels regularly
-4. **Price differences** - If all coloRs are same price, use the base product price
+4. **Price differences** - If all colors are same price, use the base product price

 ### For Bulk Pricing:
 1. **Calculate savings carefully** - Make sure the bundle price shows real savings